2014 Fed Cup

 The 2014 Fed Cup (also known as the 2014 Fed Cup by BNP Paribas for sponsorship purposes) was the 52nd edition of the most important tournament between national teams in women's tennis.
 The final took place on 8–9 November and was won by the Czech Republic.
-Petra Kvitová won both of her singles matches in that final against Germany, delivering two of the three points needed for victory of her team.
+Petra Kvitová won both of her singles matches in the final against Germany, delivering two of the three points needed for victory of her team.

 The draw took place on 10 July 2013 in Paris, France.